radiantlogic-v8/documentation-new/documentation/hardening-guide/04-recommendations-for-securing-data-in-transit-ssl-tls-settings.md

 stores and Persistent Cache) which uses HTTP/HTTPS and redirecting write operations to the leader node which uses LDAP/LDAPS.
 To force the usage of SSL communication between cluster nodes, choose the Always use SSL option from the Main Control Panel > Settings Tab > Security section > SSL sub-section.

->**Note - Forcing the use of SSL slows down the communication speed between nodes.**
+>[!note] Forcing the use of SSL slows down the communication speed between nodes.

 ## Configure SSL/TLS for Backend Connections